khx0/mpl-benchmarks/README.md

 For some cases both a full and minimal version of the same plotting example is provided.
-The full versions are often heavily customized, whilst the minimal versions are meant to be a minimal requirement python scripts that focus on a single issue, without further ado.
+The full versions are often heavily customized, whilst the minimal versions are meant to be minimal requirement python scripts that focus on a single issue, without further ado.

 ## Python and matplotlib versions